The NAG Fortran Library Manual

 (Note: due to windows security restrictions the help file may not be read directly from the internet.
 Save a copy to your local disk, and then read the local copy.
 Also depending on the Windows version installed you may need to unblock files copied from the internet before they may be used (right click on the help file and select properties then select the "unblock" button).

-Advice on viewing and navigating the first three formats can be found in the Online Documentation help document.
+Advice on viewing and navigating the first three formats can be found in the How to Use the NAG Library and its Documentation document.
 You are strongly advised to read this document if you wish to try the HTML format.

 The two single file formats are more compact than the formats using one file per routine, but of course are a larger download if you only need to view the documentation for a few routines.